 Intuitive eating relies on internal cues to decide what to eat, when to eat, and how much to eat.
 Hunger, fullness, satisfaction, and satiety all play a role in what and when you eat.
 Your body, if you give it a chance, will tell you much better than any diet plan what you need to nourish it.

-Intuitive eating is a comprehensive and holistic approach to healing your relationship with food and your body.
+Is a comprehensive and holistic framework to healing your relationship with food and your body.
 It honors hunger and fulness signals, as well as the social and emotional aspects to enjoyment of food.